 - 2.1.
 The bedrock geology of Milton Keynes is mostly Jurassic mudstone and limestone with Cretaceous sand and sandstone outcrops in the south-east of the borough (Figure 1).
 Areas of superficial deposits are extensive in the borough and largely obscure this underlying geology (Figure 2, Table 1). - 2.2.
-Sand and gravel is the main aggregate mineral resource in Milton Keynes largely found in river terrace deposits of the Great Ouse river and its tributaries.
+Sand and gravel is the main aggregate mineral resource in Milton Keynes largely found in river terrace deposits of the Great Ouse River and its tributaries.
 The majority of deposits are concentrated in the valley of the River Ouse to the north of the M1 motorway.
-Small patches of sand and gravel are also found in glacialfluvial deposits, however it is likely to be too clayey and chalky to be of economic interest.
+Small patches of sand and gravel are also found in glaciofluvial deposits, however it is likely to be too clayey and chalky to be of economic interest.
 The majority of glaciofluvial deposits have been fully worked or sterilised by urban development.
 Sand and gravel is also found in deposits referred to as Sand and Gravel of Unknown Age and Origin but has now been either worked or sterilised by urban development. - 2.3.
-Currently there are no operational quarries in Milton Keynes.
-The previously operational quarry at Manor Farm, Wolverton has now been fully worked and is in the process of being restored.
-Three further sand and gravel quarries are permitted: land at Calverton (Passenham), land south of Caldecote Farm (Newport Pagnell) and land east of Haversham Road (Wolverton).
-Production started at Calverton but is currently mothballed.
-The quarry to the south of Caldecotte Farm was recently permitted and is yet to be implemented.
-It is adjacent to the quarry at Caldecotte Farm that is now exhausted and currently being restored.
-The quarry to the east of Haversham Road was also recently permitted and is yet to be implemented. - 2.4.
+At the end of 2014 sand and gravel extraction took place at only one location in Milton Keynes: land at Calverton (Passenham).
+The quarry to the south of Caldecote Farm (Newport Pagnell), adjacent to the recently restored quarry at Caldecote Farm, was permitted in 2013 and at the end of 2014 was yet to be implemented.
+The quarry to the east of Haversham Road (New Bradwell) was recently permitted and also remained unimplemented.
+At the end of 2014 Manor Farm Quarry (Old Wolverton) had been fully worked and was in the process of being restored.
+Only the processing plant remains on site, which is used to serve the Haversham Road site. - 2.4.
 Milton Keynes does not have any significant crushed rock (limestone) resources.
-There has been a very low output of limestone extraction for aggregate purposes in Milton Keynes with limited extraction in Clifton Reynes and at Quarryhall Farm, Lathbury in the past.
-Over the last ten years there has been no extraction of limestone.
-Currently there is a small operational quarry at Western Underwood, Olney that extracts limestone for nonaggregate building stone purposes.
+There has been a very low output of limestone extraction for aggregate purposes in Milton Keynes with limited extraction in Clifton Reynes and at Quarry Hall Farm, Lathbury in the past.
+Over at least the last ten years there has been no extraction of limestone.
+Currently there is a small operational quarry at Western Underwood, Olney that extracts limestone for non-aggregate building stone purposes.
 Apart from this one quarry, there has been no other working of building stone in Milton Keynes for many years.
 Further resources are known to be in the locality although the total yield is likely to be small.